Israel proposes freight rail link to Jordan, Saudi Arabia

 A railway connection would formalise links across tense borders.
 Israel, which has fought three wars with its Arab neighbours, has peace treaties with Egypt and Jordan, but not with Saudi Arabia.

-Katz, a member of Prime Minister Benjamin Netanyahu's right-wing Likud party, told reporters Trump's envoy Jason Greenblatt expressed enthusiasm about the plan during his regional visit.
+Katz, a member of Prime Minister Benjamin Netanyahu's right-wing Likud party, told reporters that Trump envoy Jason Greenblatt expressed enthusiasm about the plan when it was presented to him during his regional visit.

 "I have already started working ...
 I am in touch with very senior elements in the U.S. administration," said Katz, who has said he intends to eventually succeed Netanyahu as Likud leader.